Comprised of high performing professionals including Engineers, Senior Engineers, Lead Machinists , Principal

 Lisanne McNew is the Vice President of SAFE where she is responsible for overseeing internal operations, business development, maximizing the company’s operating performance, and helping to achieve its financial goals.
 Lisanne has over 15 years’ experience of owning and operating organizations, to include working with the DoD and government contractors.
-She is an adjunct instructor for the University of Colorado Colorado Springs, and serves on the Executive Committee as the Secretary for the National Association of Workforce Boards, the Vice Chair on the Executive Committee for the Colorado Workforce Development Council, Past Chair for the Pikes Peak Workforce Development Board, Past Chairman for Junior Achievement of Southern Colorado, on the Executive Board of Directors for the Better Business Bureau of Southern Colorado, and on the Board of Directors for the Military Affairs Council, among several others.
+She is an adjunct instructor for the University of Colorado Colorado Springs, and serves on the Executive Committee as the the Vice Chair for the National Association of Workforce Boards, the Vice Chair on the Executive Committee for the Colorado Workforce Development Council, Past Chair for the Pikes Peak Workforce Development Board, Past Chairman for Junior Achievement of Southern Colorado, on the Executive Board of Directors for the Better Business Bureau of Southern Colorado, and on the Board of Directors for the Military Affairs Council, among several others.
 Lisanne received her BS from the University of Northern Colorado and her MA in Leadership, Research, and Development from the University of Colorado Colorado Springs.
 She is a Native of Colorado.Contact

 Ms. Sarah Galyon Dorman joined the SAFE team in August 2011.
 She currently is PI for 4 government research and development programs totaling over $3 million.
 Her programs focus on aircraft structural certification of an additive manufacturing process, environmental effects on cracking of modern and legacy aluminum alloys, inhibitor effect on complex environmental cracking, and engineering student development.
 Prior to joining SAFE, Sarah worked at the Oak Ridge National Laboratory studying ignition reliability, on additive manufacturing for Department of Energy related applications, and at Valdez International completing root cause failure analysis, mixed mode crack growth and environmentally assisted cracking research.
 Sarah received a Bachelor of Science degree from Virginia Tech in Materials Science and Engineering, followed by a Master of Science from the University of Virginia.
 Her graduate research focused on the effects of corrosion prevention compounds on corrosion fatigue damage.
 Her areas of expertise include mechanical testing, additive materials, environmentally assisted mechanical damage including corrosion fatigue and stress corrosion cracking, material test development, corrosion and physically metallurgy with a focus in light alloys.Contact